SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 <br>

-4. The Project Settings allows you to control various visibility and Product/Services setttings for your project management system.
+4. The Project Settings allows you to control various visibility and Product/Services settings for your project management system.

 <br>